-To start with, let’s learn about the most common video format that we use – MP4.
-Developed by International Organization for Standardization and Moving Pictures Expert Group, it is a format within MPEG-4 Part 14 standard.
+To start with, let's learn about the most common video format that we use – MP4.
+Developed by the International Organization for Standardization and Moving Pictures Expert Group, it is a format within MPEG-4 Part 14 standard.
 It includes only one video format, which is .mp4.

 Developed by Moving Pictures Expert Group, MP3 is a universally recognized format for audio compression.
 It is so popular that often audio players are known as "MP3 players".
 It follows elementary compression standards defined in MPEG-1 and MPEG-2.
 It was originally published in 1993 and gained universal applications soon after that.

 Since MP3 is a universal format, you can open it with any leading audio or media player, including Mac's iTunes and Windows Media Player.
 If you can't find the MP3 files when playing, you must recover lost MP3 files first.